AlexDevFaMOR/AlexDevFaMOR/README.md

 > 🎧 Enjoy some background music while browsing this profile!
 > Feel free to hit play and get in the zone.

+> Note:
+> GitHub user profile READMEs do not support opening links in new tabs automatically.
+Please right-click the link and select **"Open link in new tab"** to open it separately.

 <a href="https://open.spotify.com/track/2cXtLOiUWyCDebAT65p5cJ" target="_blank" rel="noopener noreferrer">
   <img src="https://img.shields.io/badge/Coding%20Vibes-Nighttime%20Disguise-orange?style=flat-square&logo=spotify" alt="Music Badge" />